GrahamCobb/ssdp-fake/README.md

 announcements from one LAN, forward them to a program on another LAN which would manage the announcements on that LAN.
 Apparently this is harder than it seems, because I am aware that this has been looked into but I don't know of any solutions.

+## Credits
+Python multicast code taken from Stack Overflow (https://stackoverflow.com/questions/603852/multicast-in-python/1794373#1794373) by tolomea (https://stackoverflow.com/users/10471/tolomea)

+Other example code taken from Stack Overflow by Toddeman, however it does not seem to be available any longer